If you haven’t heard of the CASA Program, it’s because judges, social workers, attorneys,

 interview.
 Following classroom training, the prospective volunteer may participate

-in a final interview to determine if Maricopa County CASA is the right volunteer
+in a final interview to determine if CASA of Maricopa County is the right volunteer

 opportunity for them.

-Most CASAs work full or part-time, some are retired, and some do not work outside
+Most CASA advocates work full or part-time, some are retired, and some do not work outside

 Advocates with the CASA Program are asked to make a one-year commitment and may

-your application, a CASA Coordinator will contact you to schedule an interview.
+your application, our office will contact you to schedule an interview.

 Background checks will be conducted, and, if accepted into the program, you will

 be notified of the next available training schedule.
-The thirty-hour Advocate training
+The 32 hours advocate training

 sessions are held monthly.
 More information will be provided at your interview.